African Jewellery Melbourne

 Finding your Inner Voice through Jewellery Making

-Jewellery is a simple but effective platform where you can own your Unique Voice, especially if you identify as a Woman of Colour (WoC).
+Jewellery is a simple but effective platform where you can own your unique voice.
+For instances, as a Woman of Colour (WoC) it is very important to find this inner voice and presence in this space.

 Similarly, I can use this inner voice to express some of other values essential to the world in which we live today.
 One of these issues are the environment and sustainable living.
 Hence, with my gift packaging, I am minimal with how much materials I use.